rust-lang/reference/src/macros-by-example.md

 fn foo() {}
 ```

+> [!NOTE]
-> **Version differences**: Prior to Rust 1.30, `$crate` and
-> `local_inner_macros` (below) were unsupported.
-They were added alongside
-> path-based imports of macros (described above), to ensure that helper macros
-> did not need to be manually imported by users of a macro-exporting crate.
-> Crates written for earlier versions of Rust that use helper macros need to be
-> modified to use `$crate` or `local_inner_macros` to work well with path-based
+> Prior to Rust 1.30, `$crate` and `local_inner_macros` (below) were unsupported.
+They were added alongside path-based imports of macros (described above), to ensure that helper macros did not need to be manually imported by users of a macro-exporting crate.
+Crates written for earlier versions of Rust that use helper macros need to be modified to use `$crate` or `local_inner_macros` to work well with path-based imports.
-> imports.

 r[macro.decl.hygiene.local_inner_macros]
-When a macro is exported, the `#[macro_export]` attribute can have the
-`local_inner_macros` keyword added to automatically prefix all contained macro
-invocations with `$crate::`.
-This is intended primarily as a tool to migrate
-code written before `$crate` was added to the language to work with Rust 2018's
-path-based imports of macros.
+When a macro is exported, the `#[macro_export]` attribute can have the `local_inner_macros` keyword added to automatically prefix all contained macro invocations with `$crate::`.
+This is intended primarily as a tool to migrate code written before `$crate` was added to the language to work with Rust 2018's path-based imports of macros.
 Its use is discouraged in new code.

 ```rust
 #[macro_export(local_inner_macros)]